Tigers draft Arizona State slugger Torkelson with No. 1 pick

 With power to all fields and a great eye at the plate, the 6-foot-1, 220-pound Torkelson established himself as college baseball’s top slugger after going undrafted out of high school.
 He hit 54 home runs at Arizona State, two shy of the school record set by Bob Horner – who was drafted No. 1 overall in 1978.

-Torkelson likely would have obliterated that mark if his college season hadn’t been halted after just 17 games because of the pandemic.
+Torkelson likely would have obliterated that mark if his college season hadn’t been stopped after just 17 games because of the coronavirus pandemic.
 The Petaluma, California, native hit .340 with six homers and 11 RBIs this year.

 ”We know he can play first.
 But our scouts strongly feel that he can play third base, and that’s our intent at this point,” Detroit general manager Al Avila said on the ESPN broadcast. ”He’s exactly the type of player we hoped would be there for us to get with the top pick.
 Obviously, he’s one of the most productive hitters in college history.”